zenoamaro/react-quill/README.md

 : Initial value for the editor as an uncontrolled component.
 Can be a string containing HTML, a [Quill Delta](https://quilljs.com/docs/delta/), or a plain object representing a Delta.

 `readOnly`
 : If true, the editor won't allow changing its contents.
+Wraps the Quill [`disable` API](https://quilljs.com/docs/api/#enable).

 `placeholder`
 : The default value for the empty editor.